 Although this is just a side effect of the tool, it can be invaluable for gamers with less advanced PCs who are trying to play AAA games.
 Although initially developed to fix the screen tearing issue, an FPS limiter effectively prevents t the GPU from needlessly exerting itself to produce additional frames, which can cause an unstable frame rate.

 Even if it isn’t a high frame rate such as 120 FPS or even 60 FPS, having an FPS limiter set at 30 FPS when your GPU fluctuates between 25 and 40 can give you a console level of stability and help you forget you ever had FPS issues.

 Another positive side effect of an FPS limiter tool is that, because fewer frames are required, the GPU will logically produce fewer frames and therefore require less power.
 Less power means lower temperatures which leads to a quieter PC.

-The best use for an FPS limiter is to prevent the screen tearing issue we described earlier.
-If it is set to the monitor’s refresh rate, you will ensure that you won’t encounter any problems.
-Well, that isn’t entirely true, but we’ll look at that later.
+The ideal use for an FPS regulator is to prevent the screen tearing problem we mentioned earlier.
+If it is adjusted to the monitor’s refresh rate, you will guarantee that you won’t encounter any issues.
+Well, that’s not completely accurate, but we’ll examine that later.